Celebrating 20 Years of Commitment to Health Equity

 On January 12, 2021, the County of San Diego Board of Supervisors declared racism a public health crisis.
 The Board acknowledges “that racism underpins health inequities throughout the region and has a substantial correlation to poor outcomes in multi-facets of life” and declares that “the County has a responsibility to tackle this issue head on in order to improve the overall health of our residents.”
 To view the January 12, 2021 Board Letter, please click here.

-Equity Framework and Outcomes Brief (March 2023)
+Racial Equity Framework and Outcomes Brief (September 2024)

-Health Equity Dashboard Series: Racial Equity Dashboards, San Diego County
+Racial Equity Dashboard, San Diego County

 Individuals who identify as lesbian, gay, bisexual, transgender, or queer (LGBTQ) are diverse and include people of all demographic backgrounds.
-Members of the LGBTQ community are at increased risk for a number of poor health outcomes compared to heterosexual and cisgender people as a result of social and structural inequities.3
+Members of the LGBTQ community are at increased risk for a number of poor health outcomes compared to heterosexual and cisgender people as a result of social and structural inequities.2

 The Adult LGBQ Population in San Diego County Brief, 2018-2022